Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 for the first time.
 This was my first time coming in contact with Rust and GTK.
 Because the language is very different from the languages I have used before and the fact that GTK made it a lot more complex, it took some time to get started.
-But generally, it's a nice language I would consider using on different projects.
+But generally, it is a nice language I would consider using on different projects.